Enjoy the finest of spirits while celebrating Maryland’s centuries old distilling tradition

-Follow the Maryland Distillery Trail to find places such as Stevensville’s Blackwater Distilling and Tavern, known for its Sloop Betty vodka.
-Baltimore’s Old Line Spirits is a true Top Gun in the spirits world with its unique American single barrel whiskeys and delicious rum crafted by two former Navy fighter pilots turned distillers.
+Follow the Maryland Distillery Trail to find places such as Baltimore’s Old Line Spirits, a true Top Gun in the spirits world with its unique American single barrel whiskeys and delicious rum crafted by two former Navy fighter pilots turned distillers.
 Twin Valley Distillers in Rockville serves up Seneca Bay rum and Norbeck vodka, and Lyon Distilling Co., in St. Michaels on the Eastern Shore produces rum, whiskey and rye.
 Visit Sagamore Spirit on the Port Covington waterfront in Baltimore, a local favorite that’s quickly grown a national following with its classic Maryland ryes, the distillery tour is truly special.

 Ma-RYE-land’s Revival of an All-American Spirit